preciousplasticdublin/preciousplasticdublin.github.io/index.md

 ---

 # Big News:
 Work on the Ballymun Workshop is almost complete and so we would be very appreciative if all caps could be sent there from now on.

+# Who we are and what we do:
 Precious Plastic Dublin is a volunteer collective working on practical solutions to plastic waste and pollution in Dublin.
 As part of the [Precious Plastic](https://preciousplastic.com) global movement, we aim to bring plastic recycling closer to the local community, enabling the public to transform their own waste, while demonstrating the remaining value of plastic waste.